Mango Cheesecake Charlotte

-Sometimes we need a dessert to brighten our day, whether it’s the middle of summer of the dead of winter.
-Fortunately fresh mangos are available year-round, and this irresistible mango cheesecake is just what we all need.
+Sometimes we need a dessert to brighten our day, and with fresh mangos available year-round, this irresistible mango cheesecake is the answer, along with Mango Panna Cotta of course!

 Try making this no-bake dessert is perfect for a special occasion like Mother’s Day, holiday parties, Easter or summer reunions.
-One of our relatives is a mango-lover and always asks for this dessert.
+One of my in-laws is a mango-lover and always asks me for this dessert.

-So what is it exactly?
-On the outside it’s a French-style charlotte cake made with ladyfingers, the same kind used for tiramisu.
+On the outside, it’s a French-style charlotte cake made with ladyfingers, the same kind used for tiramisu.
 They’re ideal because a traditional graham cracker crust doesn’t go well with mangos.

 To make it, you need to buy ladyfingers from the grocery store.
 It doesn’t matter what shape or size they are.
 Dip them in some liquid such as mango juice diluted with water, and line them along the inside edge and bottom of a 9-10 inch springform pan.

-Then make some cheesecake filling with mango chunks added in.
+Then make some cheesecake filling with chunks of ripe mango added in.
 You can buy chunks of fresh mango at many supermarkets, or peel and dice them yourself.
 Frozen mango will work fine too.

 Once the filling is in then put the cake int he fridge to chill while you make the jello glaze.
 It’s just leftover mango juice, unflavored gelatin or agar agar, some liqueur of choice (optional) and water.